ObsidianArch02/eco_exoskeleton_project/README.md

 # Install dependencies using uv (recommended)
 uv sync

-# Or using pip
+# Or using pip with pyproject.toml
-pip install -r requirements.txt
+pip install -e .
 ```

 ### ESP32 Firmware Setup